supertriodo/Arena-Tracker/README.md

 # Arena-Tracker
-Arena Tracker reads the Hearthstone log to keep track of your arena games and rewards.
+Arena Tracker reads the Hearthstone log to keep track of your arena deck, games and rewards.
-It connects to www.arenamastery.com and automatically upload them to your account.
+* It connects to www.arenamastery.com and automatically upload them to your account.
-Watch the remaining cards of your arena deck while you play.
+* Watch the remaining cards of your arena deck while you play.
-Watch what is in your enemy hand.
-Cards sent back from the board, spare parts or the coin.
+* Watch what is in your enemy hand.
+Cards sent back from the board, spare parts or the coin (among others).

 ## First Run